CURRICULUM at Chalfont Valley

 Through our SMSC learning, we teach the children about religion and expose them to collective worship.
 All children learn about world faiths and are taught to respect the beliefs of others.

 This learning is underpinned by our weekly visits to RESTORE HOPE, Latimer Park.
-Here the children learn to explore, extend and practise their skills within real life scenerio and context-based learning.
+Here the children learn to explore, extend and practise their skills within real life scenario and context-based learning.

 Children are encouraged to take time to reflect on their own experiences, behaviours and opinions and discuss them in a safe learning environment.
 A collective act of worship takes place every day in school assemblies, where the whole school are taught about events in the news or a specific theme relevant at the time.